 The preparation of Minor Area Structure Plans will be required prior to allowing the subdivision and development of lands contained within the Centralized Living Area.
 The Minor Area Structure Plans will be prepared and funded by the developer of future development and will provide a more detailed framework for development within the Centralized Living Area.
-Minor Area Structure Plans shall, at a minimum, provide detailed planning for the entirety of a quarter section and will need to address the following in greater detail:
+Minor Area Structure Plans shall, at a minimum, provide detailed planning for the entirety of a quarter section and will need to address the following in greater detail: Minor Area Structure Plans policy and its procedures.
+The Minor Area Structure Plans will be prepared and funded by the developer of any applicable proposed application triggering the more detailed framework for development.
+Minor Area Structure Plans shall, at a minimum, provide detailed planning for the entirety of a quarter section.

+P)a) Environmental matters

-- Environmental matters - Water/Wastewater and Stormwater servicing
+(+)b) Water/Wastewater and Stormwater servicing

-- Configuration of future developments
+(+)c) Configuration of future developments

-- Allocation of park space/open space
+(+)d) Allocation of park space/open space

-- Traffic generation and impacts
+(+)e) Traffic generation and impacts

-- Geotechnical concerns
+(+)e) Geotechnical concerns

-- Market conditions
+(+)g) Market conditions

-- Building and Landscaping Design Guidelines
+(+)h) Building and Landscaping Design Guidelines

-- The interface with adjacent lands
+(+)i) The interface with adjacent lands